 The design of this email-capture element, used by WordPress, is cleverly engineered to induce gamefulness.
 For example, the concepts of “luck” and “luckiness” (mentioned three times) circumvent the intrinsic Need For Certainty that people experience in their everyday lives.
 This is one aspect of gambling that makes it highly addictive.
 The feature has been arranged in such a way as to provide a variable and uncertain reward.
 By introducing chance into the equation, WordPress takes advantage of the Motivating Uncertainty effect.

-The story you create does not have to be fictional; it just has to highlight the start and end of the user-journey.
-By turning your visitor into a character whose narrative ends with the “buy” button, you can take advantage of the cognitive and emotional effects created by gameplay.
+The “Epic Story” you build around a visitor does not have to be fictional; it just has to highlight the start and end of the user-journey.
+By turning your visitor into a character whose narrative arc ends with a complete purchase, you can take advantage of the cognitive and emotional effects created by gameplay.

 Whether you realise it or not, your website delivers feedback every time a visitor uses it.
 If you pay attention to the signals you are sending them, this feedback can be turned into a game.

 - A visitor completes your sign-up form.
-They deserve some congratulations.
-“Great job!” you might tell them, as champagne foam soaks the page.
+They deserve some congratulations, so tell them: “Great job!”

-- A visitor visits your site twice in one week.
+- A customer visits your site twice in one week.
 Suddenly, a graphic announces that they have received +3 points.
-They didn’t even realise they were playing, and it looks like they’re already winning…
+From that moment, they will be searching for another dopamine hit somewhere on your site.

 Engineering the feedback economy that your site creates does not have to involve points or leader-boards; sometimes it can be as simple as changing the colour of a form field from grey to green.
-Your customers have been exposed to a vast amount of visual media in which a conventional UX “language” has been established and reenforced.
-Because of this, visual signifiers have a significant emotional impact on your visitors.
-Just make sure it is immediate, proportionate and consistent.
+Your customers have been exposed to a vast amount of visual media in which a conventional UX “language” has been established and re-enforced.
+Because of this, visual signifiers have a significant emotional impact.

 If you want to apply gamification to your site, there are certain activities that lend themselves naturally to play: